 data on request;

 - require BSS to change incorrect or

-- require BSS to delete or stop processing
+- require BSS to delete or stop

-purposes of processing;
+for the purposes of processing;

 - object to the processing of your

 data where BSS is relying on its legitimate interests as the legal ground

 we are relying on consent to process your personal data.